 My Ecom Club is a training course where Teo Vee teaches people about dropshipping and there's no doubt this can be very lucrative when done right.

 In a nutshell, a dropshipper acts as a middle man between customers and suppliers, meaning that you never have to handle any of the products yourself.
 A customer places an order through your online store and your supplier ships it out.

-This is why I personally love to make money with affiliate marketing because the start-up costs are next to nothing which makes it easier for most to build a passive income stream.
+This is why I love making money with affiliate marketing because start-up costs are next to nothing which makes it easier for most to build a passive income stream.

 That being said, do I recommend Teo Vee's course as the best way to start out?

-Stick with me here and I’ll show you exactly why:
+Stick with me here and I'll show you why.

 5 Reasons Amazing Rapid Cash Is A Scam

-This is not something I say this lightly because Teo is a talented trainer and I’m sure you could learn a lot from his dropshipping training, it’s just I wouldn’t trust him as far as I could throw him.
+I don't say this lightly because Teo is a talented trainer and you could learn from his dropshipping training, I just wouldn't trust him as far as I could throw him.